 A registered direct offering may be structured in a variety of different ways.
 In the past, it was common to structure registered direct offerings as "all or none" offerings.
-This means that the issuer would set forth in the prospectus the number of shares or the dollar amount to be raised in the proposed offering and the offering would only proceed to a closing if the specified amounts had been raised.
-In an all or none offering, the securities laws require that an escrow account be used to collect investor funds and such investor funds can be released only if the contingency (the threshold amount) has been met.
+This means that the issuer would set forth in the prospectus the number of shares or the dollar amount to be raised in the proposed offering and the offering would only close if the specified amount had been raised.
+In an all or none offering, the securities laws require that an escrow account be used to collect investor funds and such funds can be released only if the contingency (the threshold amount) has been met.
 Otherwise, the escrow agent, which must be a national bank, must promptly return the investor funds.

 It has become more common to structure registered direct offerings as "any or all" offerings.
-This means that the transaction will proceed to close even if the proposed maximum offered amount identified in the prospectus has not been sold.
-In this type of offering, no escrow account is required to be used.
+This means that the transaction will proceed to close even if the amount identified in the prospectus has not been sold.
+In this type of offering, no escrow account is required.

-Occasionally, especially in the case of offerings by microcap and small-cap companies, registered direct offerings will be structured as "minimum-maximum" offerings, with a stipulated minimum amount that must be raised in order for the transaction to proceed to a closing.
+Occasionally, especially in the case of offerings by microcap and small-cap companies, registered direct offerings will be structured as "minimum-maximum" offerings, with a stipulated minimum amount that must be raised in order for the transaction to close.
 This usually is meant to ensure that the issuer has raised the proceeds necessary for its stated use of proceeds.
-The maximum amount often is identified so that investors understand the total overall dilution that may result from the transaction.
+The maximum amount often is identified so that investors understand the total dilution that may result from the transaction.
 In this type of offering, which also is subject to a contingency (i.e., the minimum amount specified being raised), an escrow account also must be used.
-For a comparison of various types of equity offerings, see Equity Offerings Comparison Charts.

-As noted above, almost all of the registered direct offerings completed in recent years have been follow-on offerings, completed as shelf takedowns and marketed on a wallcrossed basis.
+As noted above, almost all of the registered direct offerings completed in recent years have been follow-on offerings, completed as shelf takedowns and marketed on a wall-crossed basis.
 It is possible to conduct an initial public offering (IPO) as a registered direct offering, although it is unusual.
 Similarly, it is possible to conduct a registered direct offering by filing a non-shelf registration statement for the offering, or a bullet registration statement (i.e., a one-time use or single-purpose registration statement), rather than a shelf registration statement.
 Due to concerns regarding market volatility and possible shorting activity, issuers may be reluctant to file a single-purpose registration statement for a registered direct offering.
-For forms, checklists, and further information regarding follow-on offerings and shelf offerings, see Follow-On Offerings Resource Kit, Market Trends 2017/18: Follow-On Offerings, Registered Securities Offerings Post-IPO, Top 10 Practice Tips: Follow-on Offerings, and Shelf Offerings.
+For forms, checklists, and further information regarding follow-on offerings and shelf offerings, see Follow-On Offerings Resource Kit, Market Trends 2019/20: Follow-On Offerings, Registered Securities Offerings Post-IPO, Top 10 Practice Tips: Follow-on Offerings, and Shelf Registration.

 An issuer may elect to undertake a registered direct offering instead of a private placement or a private investment in public equity (PIPE) transaction if the issuer has an effective shelf registration statement and the issuer believes, or is advised that, it will be able to obtain better pricing by undertaking a registered offering rather than a private placement.
 Institutional investors may prefer to purchase shares issued pursuant to a registration statement, which will be freely transferable, rather than acquiring restricted securities in a private placement.
-In addition, since the securities offered in a registered direct transaction are sold pursuant to a registration statement, it is possible for the placement agent to include retail, or non-accredited, investors in the transaction.
+In addition, since the securities offered in a registered direct transaction are sold pursuant to a registration statement, it is possible for the placement agent to include retail, or nonaccredited, investors in the transaction.
 Usually, participation in a PIPE transaction will be limited to accredited investors.
-For further information on PIPEs, see Market Trends 2017/18: PIPEs, PIPEs: Drafting Key Documents, Raising Capital Using a PIPE, and Steps for Conducting a PIPE.
+For further information on PIPEs, see Market Trends 2019/20: PIPEs, and PIPE Transactions.